Introduction

 - Special court support services are available for Aboriginal and Torres Strait Islander people.

-- If you are under 18 years of age, the Youth Hotline (1800 10 18 10) can help you with advice.
+- If you are under 18 years of age you can get advice by calling the Youth Hotline on 1800 10 18 10.
 The hotline operates:

 - 9am to midnight (weekdays)

-- 24-hours from Friday 9am to Sunday 12am and on public holidays.
+- 24 hours from Friday 9am to Sunday 12am and on public holidays.

 Representing yourself in court

-- setting up an account
+- set up an account

-- lodging a Statement of Claim
+- lodge a Statement of Claim

-- filing defence without legal representation
+- file a defence without legal representation

 What to expect when you go to court